 Student assessment is a continuous process.
 In addition to the traditional report card, many teachers also make use of student portfolios.
 A portfolio is a collection of student work samples which represent the progress the individual student has made during the assessment period.

-The primary students (grades K - 3) are graded on a S (satisfactory), N (needs to improve), or I (is improving) system.
+The students are graded on a Mastery (M), Proficient(P) Emerging (E) and Needs Improvement (N) system.

 Letter grades are used in grades 4-8.
 The following grading scale is used by Avail teachers in determining letter grades: